dorkodu/sage/paper/3 -- Principles and Concepts.md

 Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving the major problems efficiently and providing a flexible & intuitive way.

-Here are some of our principles :
+Sage has some design principles :

 - ### Environment Agnostic

-    Sage is completely environment agnostic, it **never dictates** the use of *any programming language, platform, storage technique or even a query language like SQL or GraphQL*.
+    Sage is completely environment agnostic, it **never dictates** the use of *any programming language, backend, storage technique or even a query language like GraphQL, SQL or SPARQL*.
 Instead, Sage focuses on concepts and patterns that are achievable **no matter how you're building a service. **Every language and every Sage implementation does things slightly differently.

-    It is a specification about what goes into building an powerful API, from design, to architecture, to implementation, and even documentation.
+    It is just a specification about designing and building a powerful API; from design, to architecture, to implementation, and even documentation.

 - ### Query-based Data Exchange

     Sage is ***query-based***, which is the ideal way for data interactions.
-You query your data, by *declaring which attributes you want, and arguments for conditions*, and get only what you want.
+You query your data, by *declaring the attributes you want, and arguments for conditions*, then get only what you want.
 You can also call remotely your Sage service to do something, by adding an **act** to your query.

     Any data consumption and creation process imaginable can be implemented with Sage.
-Especially in the product-side client applications, it would be a mindful choice to consume a Sage based API.
+Especially in the product applications, it would be a mindful choice to consume a Sage based API.

-- ### Entity-focused Type System
+- ### Entity-focused, Flexible Type System

     Every Sage server defines an application‐specific type system, and queries are executed within the context of it.
-A Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
-It is the client that should be able to specify exactly how it will consume that data.
+A Sage instance publishes its data capabilities with an entity-focused schema, which determines what its clients are allowed to consume.
+Clients should be able to specify exactly how it will consume that data.
 These queries are specified at attribute‐level granularity.

     Sage performs operations *(e.g. data retrieval or modification)* on a specific *“entity type”* .
 An entity type can be considered like a "class" in *OOP*, with attributes *(or properties)* and acts *(or methods)* are defined on this *entity type*.

-- ### Flexible Types and Constraints
+    #### Flex Types and Constraints

     Sage is *flex-typed*.
 By default, all values can be of any type within the Sage’s type system.
-However, we also know that sometimes *strong-typing* is really useful.
+However, we also know that sometimes *strong-typing* is desperately needed, or at least useful.
 Thus, Sage has *constraints*, which you can set for attributes to ensure their values will be of a specific type.
-This is why Sage is *flexible* and *powerful*.
+This is why Sage can be *flexible* and *powerful* at the same time.

-- ### Application-Layer Protocol
+- ### Application-level Protocol

     Sage is an application-layer protocol and does not require or dictate a particular transport.
-It is a standard about how to exchange data, in a query-based and entity-focused way.
+It is a standard about how clients & services interact and exchange data, in a query-based and entity-focused way.

 - ### Product-centric

-    Sage was primarily designed to solve the problems of *data interactions* in product engineering.
-The main goal was to provide an *intuitive*, *neat*, *lightweight* and *easily applicable framework* for *simplifying the data exchange process* and easing the burden on developers and their application architectures.
+    Sage is primarily designed to solve *data interaction* problems in product engineering.
+The main goal is to provide an *intuitive*, *neat*, *lightweight* and *easily applicable framework* for *simplifying the data exchange process* and easing the burden on developers and their application architectures.
 For this reason, Sage offers a natural way for *describing* *data requirements* and *consuming data capabilities*.

 - ### Graph-like Structure

-    Most data-driven apps today focus on creation and consumption of their data.
-So with Sage you can describe your data as **entities** –with their ***attributes***, ***acts***– and their **links**, which is like a *graph*.
-To achieve harmony with the structure of these applications, a Sage query is highly granular, which means you can determine the exact attributes, acts and links of an entity to work on *(to retrieve or modify)*.
+    Most data-driven apps today focus on creation, consumption and evolution of their data.
+So with Sage you can describe your data as **entities** –with their ***attributes***, ***acts***– and their **links**, which is like a *graph* data structure.
+To achieve harmony with the structure of these applications, a Sage query is highly granular, which means you can determine the exact attributes, acts and links of an entity to work on.

 ## <a name="3.2">3.2</a> Concepts